-Texas A&M Football Recruiting: Aggies have top-five class in 2026 cycle
+Texas A&M Football Recruiting: Aggies have top-10 class in 2026 cycle

-In Mike Elko’s second full recruiting class, Texas A&M is building another monster as the Aggies load up on talent in 2026.
+In Mike Elko’s second full recruiting class, Texas A&M is building another monster.
+The Aggies are loading up on talent in 2026.

-As of July 19, the Aggies have 26 commits in their 2026 recruiting class, 15 of which have came since June.
-With those additions, the class ranks No. 4 in the nation, according to the Rivals Industry Team Recruiting Rankings, just behind USC, Georgia and Notre Dame.
+As of Oct.
+28, the Aggies have 27 commits in their 2026 recruiting class, which ranks No. 6 in the nation, according to the Rivals Industry Team Recruiting Rankings.

 Douglas County (Ga.) four-star EDGE Jordan Carter and four-star wide receiver Aaron Gregory each committed on Oct.
-27. Gregory is the second-highest ranked offensive commit in the class, checking in as the No. 72 recruit and No. 8 receiver in the Rivals Industry Ranking, a weighted average that utilizes all four major recruiting media companies.
+27. Gregory is the third-highest ranked offensive commit in the class, checking in as the No. 87 recruit and No. 10 receiver in the Rivals Industry Ranking, a weighted average that utilizes all four major recruiting media companies.

 Gregory is one of three receivers in the class to date.
 He’s also one of seven top-100 prospects in the mix, alongside five-star cornerback Brandon Arrington, four-star EDGE Bryce Perry-Wright, four-star running backs Jonathan Hatton Jr. and KJ Edwards, as well as four-star cornerback Victor Singleton and four-star EDGE Tristian Givens.
 The Aggies flipped Singleton from Illinois in April.

-A&M continues to recruit California well and that’s represented by four Golden State pledges thus far: Arrington, Bellflower St. John Bosco four-star WR Madden Williams, Carson Leuzinger four-star EDGE Samu Moala and Torrance Bishop Montgomery four-star tight end Caleb Tafua.
+A&M continues to recruit California well and that’s represented by four Golden State pledges thus far: Arrington, Bellflower St. John Bosco four-star WR Madden Williams, Carson Leuzinger four-star EDGE Samu Moala and four-star tight end Caleb Tafua.

-California is one of nine states represented in the class, which also ranks No. 2 in the SEC, behind just UGA.
+The class also ranks No. 3 in the SEC, behind just Georgia and Texas.
 Provo (Utah) Corner Canyon four-star Helaman Casuga is one of the offensive centerpieces, while Arrington headlines a very talented defensive class.

 For a full breakdown of the Aggies’ class, look below: